 If you’re wanting to plan your Italian trip around food, take a look at our map on the regional foods you should be eating at each stop in Italy.

 14.)
-See the Trulli of Bari Province
+See the Trulli of Alberobello

 The province of Bari is extra special, especially to the many Trulli that are perched within Monte Pertica.
 These historic mud huts are pretty unique in Italy and the perfect place to see a historic slice of Italian life.